hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ---

 <div class="tldr">I prototyped a method to identify and track narrative framings across various corpora (e.g. news articles, TV news, radio programs, parliamentary debates, court decisions).
-The ambition is to support effective advocacy organisations in both their strategy and impact monitoring, through better understanding how issues are discussed, detecting trends and surfacing outlets/journalists to prioritize.
+The ambition is to support effective advocacy organisations in both their strategy and impact monitoring, through better understanding how issues are discussed, detecting trends and surfacing outlets or messages to prioritize.

-This post includes two illustrative examples: one on air pollution in India and one on animal welfare in European political manifestos.
+To illustrate this methodology, this post includes two illustrative examples: one on air pollution in India and one on animal welfare in European political manifestos.
 </div>